 Ultimately, Ferg is beginning to leave his own legacy with "Trap Lord."
 “I hope people take the good and the bad from what I’ve got to say,” he concludes.
 “I’ve seen so much shit in my life.
 There were times I ducked bullets at a basketball game, and then I went to a fashion show.
 I’ve experienced depression.
 I’ve experienced triumph.
 I’ve experienced hate.
 I’ve experienced love.
 You can’t hide from this shit though.
 It builds your character.
 I learned how to be independent.
 I made it out of the hood, and now I want go to the top.”

-All American Speakers is a speakers bureau and booking agency providing information on booking ASAP Ferg for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on ASAP Ferg speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking ASAP Ferg for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on ASAP Ferg speaking fees, availability, speech topics and cost to hire for your next live or virtual event.